urkejov1996/urkejov1996/README.md

 #### Development
 I'm an backend developer building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.

-Skills: Java / Spring / Hibernate / JPA / Docker / JS / HTML / CSS

 - 🔭 I’m currently working on improving myself everyday.
 - 🌱 I’m currently learning Docker and Kubernetes.
 - 📫 How to reach me: urkejov1996@gmail.com
 - ⚡ Fun fact: I Learn the most by helping others, try it yourself.

+## Skills and Experience:
+Java / Spring / Hibernate / JPA / Docker / JS / HTML / CSS

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' alt='github' height='40'>](https://github.com/urkejov1996)  [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg' alt='linkedin' height='40'>](https://www.linkedin.com/in/https://www.linkedin.com/in/urosjovanovic1996//)